nicholasphair/nicholasphair.github.io-v1/pages/altar.md

 cat, rubbed up against it.
 She was the one.
 Luna went by many, many names.
-There was Luna, Miss Luna, Lunatic, Looney, Looney Tunes, Tooney, Tuna, Tuna Fish, Fish, Fishy, Fish Stick, Toothless (she looked like toothless the dragon) and probably many more.
+There was Luna, Miss Luna, Lunatic, Looney, Looney Tunes, Tooney, Tuna, Tuna Fish, Fish, Fishy, Fish Stick, Toothless (she looked like toothless the dragon), Big Momma, and probably many more.

 Luna was the definition of a therapy cat.
 She always knew when someone was sad and needed attention.
 We have so many great memories with Luna.